policies

 - Coaches should respect policies and procedures established by their association and district.
 Coaches should see that all commitments made by players be honored.
 AAA hockey players and parents need to know the intentions of the coach from the beginning of the year.
 The commitment a coach expects may include training during the holidays, proper diet, dry land training, and keeping good attendance at practices.
 The coach must communicate his/her intentions and allow for players and parents time to accept or reject the expectations of the coach.

-- Coaches should immediately notify the district director of any situation that might violate the Code of Ethics or any West Kent or HNB rule or regulation.
+- Coaches should immediately notify the EDZA East Representative of any situation that might violate the Code of Ethics or any EDZA East or HNB rule or regulation.

 - Coach must complete his player selection in a timely manner so that players being cut can return to their home clubs before final selections of provincial players are made.